 - 2. At the onsen

 Onsen is usually separated into male and female sections.
 You can distinguish the sections by the curtains at the entrance.
 Often there is no English translation written on the curtains, but only Japanese 男/男性 (male) and 女/女性 (female).
 If you are lucky you can also recognise the section by the colour of the curtains; red for women and blue for men.

 Take off your shoes before the dressing room

 Onsen facilities are usually structured as follows entrance, reception, dressing room, bathing area and resting area.
 When you are at the front entrance, you need to take off your shoes and slippers here.
 When you find slippers placed at the entrance, you can wear them when you walk from reception and dressing room and back.
 Sometimes there is a designated area to place your shoes, for example lockers in dressing room or you give your shoes to the staff.
 If you don’t know how to handle your shoes, just copy what the Japanese are doing.

 Take off all your clothes at the dressing room

 Although swimsuits are allowed in some onsens, this is very rare.
 In most onsen, you take off all your clothes in the dressing room.
 Clothing and garment that are worn outside are considered sullied and should never be brought into an onsen.
 Nudity is a must for taking an onsen.
 You may feel embarrassed being naked, but actually you’ll find everyone is naked and everyone minds their own business.
 Nudity in an onsen is not embarrassing at all, in fact you will feel more embarrassed wearing a bathing suit.
 If you feel uncomfortable being naked, you can use your small towel to hide your nether regions when you moving from dressing room to bathing area and back again.

-At the bathing area
+2. At the onsen